 Mulholland said VMware will continue to provide updates to the VMware community if and when additional information is available.
 That was on Tuesday.
 VMware has not yet offered any new information.

-We caught up with Eric Chiu, president of HyTrust, a cloud and virtual infrastructure control company, to get his views on VMware's security issue.
-He started out by telling us that virtualization is mainstream, with more than 50 percent of data centers now virtualized.
+We caught up with Eric Chiu, president of HyTrust, a and virtual infrastructure control company, to get his views on VMware's security issue.
+He started out by telling us that virtualization is mainstream, with more than 50 percent of enterprise centers now virtualized.

 No One Is Immune